 And a word about excuses.
 Okay, a few words, because there are oh-so-many excuses.

-Unless I am going to be struck by lightening or die of hypothermia because I’ve gotten soaked in sub-zero temperatures, I walk.
+Unless I am going to be struck by lightning or die of hypothermia because I’ve gotten soaked in sub-zero temperatures, I walk.
 There are many days that I look out the window at the gray skies and think, oh, man, I don’t want to walk today!
-But I do it any way.
+But I do it anyway.
 Why?

 Because, if you are a prepper, you are training for life.
 You are training for events that happen at the most inopportune times.
 Rarely does a disaster conveniently time itself on a sunny day of moderate temperatures.
 Nope, if you have to hike away from a car accident, it likely happened because of ice or rain on the roads.
 You will be hiking away from it through the pouring rain.
 If a crime has been perpetrated on you, and you must flee, are you going to take your chance when it presents itself, or will you say, “Yeah, it’s raining, dude.
 I’m just gonna hang out with this serial killer until it clears up.”

 You aren’t made of sugar.
 You aren’t going to melt.
 Just walk.